mooxphp/moox/packages/sync/README.md

 The `WebhookAuthMiddleware` handles this authentication and verification process:

--   The API token authenticates the source platform, so even the very first sync (of platforms) is done securely
+-   The API token authenticates the source platform with a shared secret, so be changed in config, so even the initial platform sync is done securely
--   After platforms are synced, the platform token provides additional security using HMAC.
+-   After platforms are synced, the shared secret and platform token are used together to provide additional security
 -   The HMAC signature verifies the integrity of the payload.
 -   HTTPS (which you should enforce) protects against man-in-the-middle attacks